pdpm19/Finances-Queue-CC/README.md

 # Finances-Queue-CC
-A small Java project to simulate queues
+A small Java project to simulate queues for Scientific Computing

 ## Main Ideia: